 When contacted, Sushil Agarwal, whole-time director and CFO of Aditya Birla Nuvo, said: “The Aditya Birla group has acquired an additional one per cent stake in Birla Sun Life AMC.
 The AMC now becomes a subsidiary of Aditya Birla Nuvo.
 Our partnership with Sun Life remains very strong and both Aditya Birla Group and Sun Life are committed to grow the asset management business in India.”

-An email sent to Sun Life did not elicit any response till the time of going to press.
+An email to Sun Life did not elicit any response till the time of going to press.

-A source in the group said the Birlas decided to take charge of the joint venture after it realised that the group can manage the AMC on its own and it should be on the driver’s seat.
-Besides the group’s own brand image was very good in India and, if need be, the source said, it could go alone in the mutual fund business.
-BSE-listed Aditya Birla Nuvo holds stake in the mutual fund company.
-The Aditya Birla group has made significant progress in the financial services business and is planning to apply for a bank, as and when the Reserve Bank of India issues licenses to new companies.
+A source in the group said the Birlas decided to take charge of the joint venture after they realised the group could manage the AMC on its own and it should be in the driver’s seat.
+Besides, the group’s own brand image was very good in India and, if need be, the source said, it could go alone in the mutual fund business.
+The BSE-listed Aditya Birla Nuvo holds stake in the mutual fund company.
+The Aditya Birla group has made significant progress in the financial services business and is planning to apply for a bank, as and when the Reserve Bank of India issues licences to new companies.

 The Indian mutual fund industry has witnessed a lot of churn in recent months.
-Anil Ambani’s Reliance Mutual Fund sold 26% stake to Nippon of Japan while L&T Finance took over Fidelity’s mutual fund business in India in March this year.
+Anil Ambani’s Reliance Mutual Fund sold 26 per cent stake to Nippon of Japan, while L&T Finance took over Fidelity’s mutual fund business in India in March this year.